-National Association for the Education of Young Children © 2020

-I have reviewed the syllabus for this course and understand the requirements as described.
-I am familiar with the South Plains College Student Guide and agree to follow the code of conduct as given in the guide.
-Signat as given in the guide. ure: There will be a section in will There will be a section will There will be a section will There will be a section in will There will be a section in There will be a section will There will be a section in There
+I have reviewed the syliabus for this course and understand the requirements as described.

+☐ I am familiar with the South Plains College Student Guide and agree to follow the code of conduct as given in the guide.

+Signature needed.
+There in Signature needed.
+There in No signature needed.
+There you will he a syllabus survey will be a syllabus you will will be a syllabus attements will be agree to the statements.

+Date agree to the statements agree.